 Shortness of breath while resting, exercising, or lying flat

 Weight gain from water retention

-Visible swelling of the legs and ankles from fluid buildup.
+Visible swelling of the legs.ankles, and feet from fluid buildup.
 Sometimes the belly (abdomen) may swell.

 Severe tiredness (fatigue) and weakness

 Cough that doesn’t go away.
 It can cause blood-tinged or frothy sputum.

 The severity of the condition and symptoms depends on how much of the heart's pumping ability has been affected.
 The first step in managing heart failure symptoms is knowing your baselines or what’s normal for you.
 How much do you weigh?
 Are you gaining weight but eating the same amount?
 How much can you do before you feel short of breath?
 Do your socks and shoes fit comfortably?
 Knowing what’s normal for you will help you see when symptoms are getting worse.
 Once you know your baselines, watch for changes daily.

 The symptoms of heart failure may look like other health problems.
 Always see your healthcare provider for a diagnosis.